DavidBK/shampoo/Node/TypeScript.md

 "dev": "node --loader ts-node/esm <your-file>.ts"
 ```

-If you use ts-node I recommend to add the configuration to the tsconfig file ad `"ts-node"`.
+If you use ts-node I recommend to add the configuration to the tsconfig file as `"ts-node"`.

 ```json
  "ts-node": {